-An employee's failure to report suspected child abuse may result in prosecution as a Class A misdemeanor.
-In addition, a certified employee's failure to report suspected child abuse may result in disciplinary procedures by SBEC for a violation of the Texas Educators' Code of Ethics.
+In addition, a certified employee's failure to report may result in disciplinary procedures by SBEC for a violation of the Texas Educators' Code of Ethics.

 Employees who suspect that a student has been or may be abused or neglected should also report their concerns to the campus principal.
 This includes students with disabilities who are no longer minors.
 Employees are not required to report their concern to the principal before making a report to the appropriate agency.